beark/ftl/README.md

 Right, this is kinda neat, but not really all that exciting yet.
 The excitement comes when we stop to think a bit before we just arbitrarily throw together a couple of monads.
 For instance, check out the magic of the `either`-transformer on top of the `function` monad in the parser generator tutorial [part 2](docs/Parsec-II.md).

 ### Yet More Concepts
-In addition to the above concepts, FTL contains several more of the classic Haskell type classes: Monoids, Foldables, and Orderables.
+In addition to the above concepts, FTL contains several more of the classic Haskell type classes: Monoids, Foldables, Zippables, and Orderables.
 These all express nice and abstracted interfaces that apply to many types, both built-in, standard library ones, and user defined ones (assuming one adds a concept instance).
 For instance, the code below uses the fact that an ordering is a Monoid to sort a vector of `MyType` by first one of its properties, then another.
 ```cpp
 using namespace ftl;
 std::sort(vec.begin(), vec.end(),